ZONESTAR3D/Upgrade-kit-guide/HOTEND/readme.md

 ![](Issue_mixing_4.jpg)
 **Solutions:**
 1. Reduce the size of mixing color chamber, for example, upgrade to [**small store room nozzle**](https://www.aliexpress.com/item/1005001447928770.html).
 2. Synchronous retract to use multiple extruders.
+It called "Auto Retraction" or "FW Retract" too, about detail, please refer to [**Here**](./M4 4-IN-1-OUT Mixing Color Hotend/Example/readme.md)

 ## R3 3-IN-3-OUT HOTEND
 **R3** hot end is a 3-IN-3-OUT hotend, it has three feeding channels and three nozzles, and all of the three nozzle share one heater and temperature sensor.